cobobc/milestone_3_cooking_app/README.md

         1. A user that has not registered or logged in - the nav bar contains links to the home, register and login pages.
         1. A user that has register and is logged in - the nav bar contains links to the home, profile, add recipe and recipes pages, and a link to log out.
         1. An admin user - the nav bar contains links to the home, profile, add recipe, recipes and manage recipe categories pages, and a link to log out.
+            *   If the user selects the Log Out option on the nav bar, a pop up will appear to confirm the log out.
+If the user confirms, the user in navigated to the Login page.

     *   The title in the nav bar provides the user with a link back to the home page.
     *   The navigation options becomes contained in a responsive Bootstrap burger icon for tablet and mobile devices that provides the page option in a dropdown form.